Sports Management Studies

 Cologne Sports College Sports Management and Sports Communication NC 1.6

-Munich Business School Sports Business and Communication No NC
+Munich Business School Master International Business: Sports Management and Media No NC

-The contents of a sports management study program at MBS
+The contents of the sports management study program at MBS

 Academic Requirements